Using Bridging Finance on Rental Investments

 Can I Get a Bridge to Let Loan?

-Pretty much anything - here are some of the most common examples!
+You can use bridging loan buy to let financing on property purchases for pretty much anything - here are some of the most common examples!

-- Buying a property at auction, since the payment is due within 28 days.
+- Buying a property at auction since the payment is due within 28 days.

 - Paying for the development of a dilapidated property that wouldn't be mortgageable.

 - Repay tax bills since you cannot use other forms of lending for this purpose.

 - Using bridging loan buy to let products due to cash flow management reasons.

 Are There Benefits of Bridge to Let Loans Over Other Forms of Lending?

 There are many reasons investors turn to bridging loan buy to let finance on property acquisitions:

 - Assistance in finding investments before having the exit strategy in place.